France Risk Report

 Recent Security Risk Events

-Over recent months there have been a number of lone wolf knife attacks at a number of train stations in France in what is being seen as a change it tactic by ISIS followers.
+In the past few years there have been a number of lone wolf knife attacks at a number of train stations in France in what is being seen as a change it tactic by ISIS followers.
 The latest of these attacks too place in Marseilles on Sunday the 1st of October.

 8th August 2017 a suspected terrorist attack was carried out by a driver of a BMW, who drove into a group of soldiers leaving their barracks in Levallois-Perret, a northwestern suburb of Paris.